*Applications for this role are currently closed. They’ll reopen on 2nd January 2024 and will close on 31st January 2024.

 • Food and personal living expenses

-Upon completion of training and joining TUI as a Cadet Pilot, you’ll be paid a Cadet Pilot salary for four years, which will include repayment of training costs to TUI via salary sacrifice.
-This salary is currently £32,867 (post deduction) and will increase in line with pilot pay scheduling agreements.
+Upon completion of training and joining TUI as a Cadet Pilot, you’ll be paid a Cadet Pilot salary for four years, which will include repayment of training costs to TUI.
+This salary is currently £34,938 (post deduction) and will increase in line with pilot pay scheduling agreements.
 Further details will be provided at the Assessment Centre should you be successful.
 For further details of career progression, please read the FAQs at the bottom of the page.

 Assessment Process